Frequently Asked Questions

 - What features should I look for in a protective cover for my aircraft?

-- Firstly, a canopy cover should be 100% lined with a microfiber lining wherever the cover touches the glass.
-Secondly, a cover should be made of a breathable material so it will not trap moisture and condensation under the cover, which will cause the paint and/or metal to oxidize over time as well as cause your glass to have a 'smoky' or 'cloudy' appearance.
-Thirdly, a cover should be made from a material that reflects the harmful UV sunlight in order to protect your paint, fabric and composite and keep the interior of your cockpit/cabin cool.
-This will protect your avionics and upholstery as well.
-Fourthly, a cover should be form-fitting and made to fit your specific aircraft fuselage so it will not chafe or bang against the glass and/or paint on a gusty day.
-Lastly, you should get a cover from Bruce's as we have over 30+ years experience manufacturing the world's finest custom protective covers for airplanes, gliders, jets and helicopters.
+- First, a canopy cover should be 100% lined with a microfiber lining wherever the cover touches the glass.
+Second, a cover should be made of a breathable material so it will not trap moisture and condensation under the cover, which could cause the paint and/or metal to oxidize over time as well as cause your glass to have a smoky or cloudy appearance.
+Third, a cover should be made from a material that reflects the harmful UV sunlight in order to protect your paint, fabric, and composite.
+This will keep the interior of your cockpit/cabin cool; protecting your avionics and upholstery as well.
+Fourth, a cover should be form-fitting and made to fit your specific aircrafts’ fuselage so it will not chafe or bang against the glass and/or paint on a gusty day.
+Last, you should get a cover from Bruce's as we have over 35+ years experience in manufacturing the world's finest custom protective covers for airplanes, gliders, jets and helicopters.

 - What material/s do you use for your covers?

 We hold a high standard for our suppliers and require that they always provide us with Material Specification Data Sheets (MSDS) that display independent test results and material performance.
-Over the years we have discovered that Sunbrella®, an acrylic solution dyed canvas material primarily used in the Marine Industry for boat covers, is the most suited, for the majority of climates, for protective aircraft covers.
-A Solution Dyed Polyester fabric also performs extremely well in very specific climates and situations.
+Over the years we have discovered that an acrylic solution dyed canvas material, like Sunbrella®, primarily used in the Marine Industry for boat covers, is the most suited, for the majority of climates, for protective aircraft covers.
+Our standard canopy covers are made with our own Acrylic Laminate fabric, which was specially designed and constructed for our covers.
+A Solution Dyed Polyester fabric like WeatherMax® also performs extremely well in very specific climates and situations.